benfrankel/pyri_state/README.md

 ## Computed & substates

-Roll your own computed and substates with the full power of bevy systems:
+Roll your own computed and substates with the full power of bevy ECS:

 ```rust
 #[derive(State, Clone, PartialEq, Eq)]